-Ischigualasto Provincial Park also known as Valle de la Luna or Valley of Moon in Argentina is a strange place which resembles a distant planet.
+Ischigualasto Provincial Park in Argentina is also known as Valle de la Luna or Valley of Moon.
+It’s a strange place which resembles a far-off distant planet.
 Several years of geological effects and erosion has carved the withered landscape.

-Pamukkale, meaning “cotton castle” in Turkish, is one of the oldest tourism centres of the country.
+Pamukkale, meaning “cotton castle” in Turkish, is one of the oldest tourism centres of Turkey.
 This stunning landscape comprised of limestone formations and hot springs in several natural pools and layered limestone makes it spectacular.

 The Great Blue Hole in Belize is a large natural sinkhole and is part of the Belize Barrier Reef Reserve System, a world heritage site.
 The deep blue waters of the limestone sinkhole filled with coral reefs and marine species are a sight for the sore eyes.

-Danxia Landform resembles a canvas of colours.
+Zhangye Danxia Landform of China resembles a canvas of colours.
 This amazing geological formation is a large area of hills, valleys, and ravine comprised of rainbow colours all due to the presence of red sandstone and several other minerals.
 Certainly one of the most colourful places in the world.

 Pink Lake in Western Australia defy the norms of nature and breaks the typical image of deep blue lakes surrounded by pristine green forests.
 The water of the lake appears pink due to a rare species of algae which releases a red pigment with high saline content, giving it its distinct colour.

 Cano Cristales River is fondly known as “River of Five Colours” or “Liquid Rainbow” and is the most colourful river in the world.
-The red, yellow, orange, green and blue shades of the river is due to the presence of red coloured river beds and the presence of coloured rocks.
+Located in Colombia The red, yellow, orange, green and blue shades of the river are due to the presence of red coloured river beds and the presence of coloured rocks.